QUICK ANSWER

 2. The cost of being underprepared has gone up.

-At a 55% first-time pass rate, roughly half of candidates retake once.
-At a 48% first-time pass rate, more than half retake, and a larger fraction retake twice.
+When the first-time pass rate sits near the halfway mark, a large share of candidates pay for at least one retake.
 I laid out the full retake math in the Florida real estate exam cost hidden fees post.
-The short version: each retake is $36.75 plus 2 to 4 weeks of waiting time plus additional study effort.
-A 3-retake cycle can cost $250+ and 3 to 6 months more than a first-time pass.
-The pass rate drop means that cost hits more people.
+The short version: each retake is $36.75 plus waiting time plus additional study effort.
+A multi-retake cycle can cost meaningfully more than a first-time pass.

 How to be on the right side of the pass rate curve